pqvst/cafeandcowork/data/tokyo/freeman-cafe.md

 website: https://www.create-restaurants.co.jp/shop/index.php?controller=FrontCrShop&action=shop_show&id=577&lang=ja
 ---

 One of my favorite spots (and the first spot I found) in Tokyo.
-It’s not “perfect” but I still really like it, and the staff is always super firendly.
-It’s a cool café close to Shibuya and Harajuku.

-**Food & Drinks**: Interesting drinks and a nice variety of cooked food.
+It’s not “perfect” but I still really like it, and the staff is always super friendly.
+It’s a cool cafe close to Shibuya and Harajuku.
+Interesting drinks and a nice variety of cooked food.
 Their tuna rice dish is really good.
 Pasta and pizza is also good!

-**Power Outlets**: Available by most seats.
-Ask for power outlets when you arrive and they’ll help you. (“konsento no seki kudasai”)
+Available by most seats.
+Ask for power outlets when you arrive and they’ll help you.
+It’s “ok”.

-**WiFi**: It’s “ok”.
 Speed is fine, but it can be a bit flaky at peak hours.
 I wouldn’t go here for downloading huge files.

-**Note that smoking is allowed**.
 There’s a small non-smoking area, but I normally sit in the smoking area, and it usually isn’t a problem (especially earlier during the day).

-**Pro Tip**: Arrive in the morning so you can grab a nice counter seat looking out over the street :)